wedeling/EasySurrogate/tutorials/deep_active_subspaces/DAS_tutorial.md

  ![](sensitivity.png)

 Clearly, the method does pick up on the right order of the most influential parameters.
 The order of the less important inputs is incorrect.
-How this method stacks up to Sobol indices remains to be properly investigated.
+How the performance this method stacks up to Sobol indices remains to be properly investigated.

 ## References